varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/SsdtIncludeExternalFileFormat.md

 # Include External File Format

 Determines if the External File Format statement is included in the generated SSDT Project.
-This relies on the ["SsdtIncludeExternalTables"](bimlflex-app-reference-documentation-setting-SsdtIncludeExternalTables) setting being enabled.
+This relies on the [`SsdtIncludeExternalTables`](./SsdtIncludeExternalTables) setting being enabled.

 Notes: